Applicants for Pre-registration Pharmacist Vacancies: Numeracy and Situational Judgement Test (SJT)

 If you have had a reasonable adjustment approved by the Pharmacy National Recruitment Office for additional time will be able book you own slot via the Pearson VUE website.
 If you have had a reasonable adjustment approved that requires some further adjustment (other than extra time) you will be contacted by Pearson VUE directly, approximately 3 months before the testing event.

 Calculators are permitted during the Numeracy test.
 You are advised to bring your own calculator on the day of your test.
-Calculators will also be available on screen as part of the Numeracy test.
+A calculator will also be available on screen during the Numeracy test.
 Please note the following: